voraczech/voraczech.com/content/prepper.md

 > Advantages: Optionality, ability to get into new life situations
 >
-> Additional costs: time, cost
+> Extra costs: time, cost

 Same as with soft skills.